rameezrehman408/SentinelDroid/README.md

 Extraction of this features was relatively tough to implement.
 There doesn’t exist a built-in API to access the intent-filters from the manifest directly.
 Therefore, we had to resolve to the extracting the manifest file, then using the XML-parsers to extract intent-filters.
 We identified an open-source app that covered the extraction of manifest file and catered the XML parsing part, we included the intent filter extraction part into it ourselves and generated a list of intent-filters for a specific app.
 Link to Opensource App:
-[to be included if found.]
+[Not Available]

 ## Front End / UI

 The app’s front end is very simple, the app starts to display all the non-system apps into a recycler view as list items.
 User can click on any list item to calculate that app’s Malicious/Benign status and its confidence level.
-The functionality of the apps is discussed later.
+The functionality of the apps is birefly discussed later in the document.
 #### Structure of the app
 The app consists of the following four activities java files: